sps1112/sps1112.github.io/_posts/2021-05-2-WhoDoneIt.md

 </pre>
 </div>

 - After dialogue with a witness, their corresponding event will be added to the Events UI.
-The player will be able to access events based on the event and try to formulate a chain of events which took place.
+The player will be able to access events based on the event and try to formulate a chain of events that took place.
 By choosing the correct events, the player will complete the game.

 <img class="article-screenshot" src="/assets/projects/who-done2.png" alt=""/>